 Herbs: Feel free to use other fresh herbs like rosemary, sage, thyme, or a mix of a couple of different herbs.

 Veggies: You can easily sub sweet potatoes for regular white potatoes or golden potatoes.
-Or, try my cauliflower au gratin that’s low-carb and just as rich.
+Or, try my cauliflower au gratin that’s just as rich.

 A closeup of sweet potato gratin in an oval casserole dish.